SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Variant in Implicit Grant:
 In the implicit grant, H-AS issues an access token instead of the code in Step 3.
 Step 4 is omitted.
 The rest of the attack proceeds as above.

-##### Notice on Sharing Client IDs
+##### Discussion: on Sharing Client IDs

-The scope of client configuration confusion attack is limited to the reuse of registered clients, and considers phishing threats involving the open registration of new clients as out of scope (which can be mitigated by existing mechanisms such as vetting during manual registration, or via initial access tokens as defined in {{Section 1.2 of ?RFC7591}}).
+The scope of client configuration confusion attack is limited to the reuse of registered clients, and considers phishing threats involving the open registration of new clients as out of scope, because such threats can be mitigated by existing mechanisms such as vetting during manual registration, or via initial access tokens as defined in {{Section 1.2 of ?RFC7591}}.

 For the attack to work, A-Config and H-Config need to share the same client ID in client registration (precondition 3 in {{ConfigConfusionAttack}}).
-This can be the case, for example, if an external developer or end-user can control the client ID used in A-Config during manual registration, or if the client uses dynamic registration to get assigned the same client ID as in H-Config, as detailed below.
+This can be the case, for example, if an external developer or end-user can control the client ID used in A-Config during manual registration, or if the client uses dynamic registration to get assigned the same client ID for A-Config as in H-Config, as detailed below.

 When the client is designed to perform dynamic client registration once per client configuration, A-Config and H-Config could feasibly share the same client ID.
 Unlike the situation in {{AudienceInjection}}, since A-Config uses H-AS instead of A-AS, the attacker cannot directly control which client ID the authorization server assigns to A-Config.